Love is simply the the name for the desire and pursuit of the whole.

 - I focussed on delivering a core suite of coaching programs for professionals to revitalise their lives and careers during change and transition based on my earlier experience.

-It was all converging nicely, and I launched it softly when the gestation was complete.
+It all converged nicely, and I launched it softly when the gestation was complete.
 I have now been running Loving Psyche for several years, meeting many people from all walks of life, and seeing them embark on their own authentic paths.
 A gratifying and fulfilling start, that I continue to appreciate, create, and impart.

 So perhaps Plato was in the know, as was my supervisor mentor, in defining the way I’d realise and most tangibly go.
-And the light bulb of my head and heart was amplified.
+And the light bulb of my head and heart was amplified. as everything evolved.

 As you embark on defining your why, sometimes you may need to look back to look forward, in your try.
 To choose what’s relevant for your next refined career life instalment.
 Consult some mentors, colleagues or supervisors, look over your career path, refine what makes your heart and soul thrive.
 And what following your bliss may look like.
 See where you have runs on the board, and where your talents naturally lie.
 That may well be your why.